akivanc88/gptlap-streamlit/README.md

     - GPT Lab uses four main collections: `users`, `user_hash`, `bots`, and `sessions`.
     - You will need to manually set up a `users` collection before you can run the app locally.
 (All other collections will be set up by the app).
 2. Clone this repository
+3. Get your FireBase JSON secret from https://console.firebase.google.com/u/0/project/<Your DB Name>/settings/serviceaccounts/adminsdk and "Generate new private key"
+4. Run key-to-toml.py to convert the JSON secret to a TOML file.
-3. Create a .streamlit/secrets.toml file containing the following:
+5. Confirm a .streamlit/secrets.toml file containing the following:
 ```
 [firestore]
 db-key = "YOUR GOOGLE SERVICE ACCOUNT TOML"

-[util]
-global_salt = "OPTIONAL GLOBAL SALT"
 ```

-- You will need to generate a service account JSON and convert that JSON file to TOML.
-Follow the instructions [here](https://blog.streamlit.io/streamlit-firestore-continued/).
+exists

-4. In your terminal, set up your local environment:
+6. In your terminal, set up your local environment:
     - Set up a Python virtual environment (using `venv`, `conda`, `virtualenv`, or any other tool you prefer)
     - Install the required Python dependencies (`pip install -r app/requirements.txt`)
     - Run `streamlit run app/home.py`